Saucebox Restaurant owners dig a hole for themselves over a bad review.

 “Javanese roasted salmon ($20) is lovingly seared, but its palm sugar-and-lime sauce is thick as honey and bright orange, the sort of syrup that’d be swell over ice cream.”
 The New York Times called this dish “quite possibly as good as salmon gets.”
 Who are you?
 Three to five restaurant reviews in your career and you think you’re Ruth “Nancy” Reichl.

 (Ruth Reichl was a food critic for The New York Times, she is now editor of Gourmet Magazine.)
-If you remember her bio, Nancy Rommelmann has done food reviews for years.
+If you remember her bio, Nancy Rommelmann has done food reviews for years for many newspapers and magazines.

 “You don’t know Asian food – soy sauce is both sweet and salty and yes, some dishes are meant to be both.
 Your white palate is the one that is off!
 How dare you insult our Asian chef who’s been cooking with his mom in the kitchen since nine years of age.
 Who the hell are you girl?”